Atrix256/SampleZoo/src/families/_1d/samples/irrational_numbers/samples.md

 The golden ratio is a pretty useful thing, and appears in many other sampling situations besides this simple 1d case.

+Lastly - should you use index zero (which maps to zero) when using the golden ratio sequence?
+In the tests below, there is GoldenRatioZero which includes zero and GoldenRatio which adds one to the index before multiplying by the golden ratio.

+They give pretty similar results, except that on sample zero, GoldenRatio has lower discrepancy, and it looks like in general it does a little better in integration.
+Because of this, you probably want to not include zero if using this sequence, I'd say.

 ## Links

 The Golden Ratio (why it is so irrational) - Numberphile